Nexolight/ark_xposed/README.md

 ## Setup
 When using the following setup the stuff provided here should work out of the box.
 Please change xposed.cfg according to your needs...

+* If you just want to use the upgrade script you can delete everything but ark_update.sh, xposed.cfg, and ark_start.sh (or a replacement).
+The upgrade script itself only uses STEAMDIR, ARKDIR and STARTUP_SCRIPT from the config.

 #### Steam installation